Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 The journey back was a fast one!
 Albert had been asked not smoke whilst onboard as one of the other passengers mentioned it made her feel pretty sick.
 He acknowledged and stated if he did, he would head to the front of the boat.
 He didn’t actually have one for the entire trip.
 But he sure must have wanted one as he flew back into West Beach!

 As per the norm on fishing charters, what is caught and kept is shared out amongst everyone.
 However, because there was little to share out, we got to keep the two King George Whiting.
 The other family kept the two Leatherjackets!

 And yes, they were yummy for dinner that evening!

 Overall thoughts of Strike 1 Fishing Charter

-If you looking for a bit of fun and catching fish is a bonus for you, this is the ideal way to experience it.
-For $79, you couldn’t even hire a boat from B.A.
-Boat Hire for half a day to get out on the water so it’s definitely good value.
+If you are looking for a bit of fun and catching fish is a bonus, this is the ideal way to experience it.

 Whilst we would use Strike 1 Fishing Charters again, and possibly for a longer charter, we still don’t think you can beat fishing from either Yorke or Eyre Peninsula.
 If you want a seriously good experience with better opportunities for more catches – save your money up and head around the coast.

 However, saying that, Strike 1 does feature on our best Fishing Charters in Adelaide post, so it can’t be all that bad!

 Our final word – Albert… there are other fishing charters across South Australia – just saying!

 Inspirational content to spend more time outdoors, in blue spaces and experiencing Water Wellness.